nccvector/raytracer-python/readme.md

-# Python implmentation of simple recursive raytracer
+# Python implmentation of raytracer

 ## Running instruction:
 Run the 'main.py' file from its directory